Dyalog/pynapl/README.md

 #### Error handling

-If the Python code raises an exception, the bridge will signal a DOMAIN ERROR. `⎕DMX.Message` will contain the string representation of the Python exception.
+If the Python code raises an exception, the interface will signal a DOMAIN ERROR. `⎕DMX.Message` will contain the string representation of the Python exception.